Crystal Arber MSW RSW RCC

 Welcome, I am glad you are here!

-If you are suffering from symptoms of PTSD like intrusive thoughts due to work injuries, or childhood abuse flashbacks I am here to help.
+If you are suffering from symptoms of PTSD, like intrusive thoughts due to work injuries or childhood abuse flashbacks, I am here to help.

 Before I became a therapist, I obtained my fine arts degree in theatre.
 I acted and directed in stage plays.
 Further, I worked on films as an actor, co-director and script supervisor.
 It was the craft of acting that inspired me to want to understand human behaviour.
-This motivated me to work in the social services field.
+Human behaviour motivated me to work in the social services field.

 I graduated from the University of British Columbia with a master’s degree in social work.
 I am a registered social worker and registered clinical counsellor.
 I am a certified EMDR therapist and an approved EMDR consultant and educator with over 20 years of experience as a helping professional.
 I have completed Level I and II training through the BCPFFA to provide trauma-informed counselling to Fire Fighters and First Responders.